reactome/wikidata-exporter/README.md

 These files are read in by the sister code r-wikidata-bot and used to populate/update Reactome data in Wikidata.

+### Current Functionality and Limitations
+- The code currently only exports top level pathways (and their children) belonging to the Homo sapiens species

+- The code exports Pathway, ReactionLikeEvent, Complex & EntitySet and modified proteins (EntityWithAccessionedSequence that have modified residues) as Reactome entities in the files pathway.json, reaction.json, physicalEntity.json and modifiedProtein.json respectively.

+- The above entities may have children / parts that are not exported as Reactome entities.
+So for example, a Complex could have a SimpleEntity as a component, an EntitySet could have an EntityWithAccessionedSequence without modified residues, or a Drug as a member.
+Modified proteins have modified residues that don’t belong to Reactome database.
+Currently, the code for the project can handle and link to such parts / children where the external database is UniProt or ChEBI, provided that part from a non-Reactome source already exists in Wikidata.
+This then includes SimpleEntity and EntityWithAccessionedSequence without modified residues where the ChEBI and UniProt identifiers are specified

+- The fifth file parent.json record child-parent links allowing each Reactome entry in Wikidata to both be linked to its children and parents

+- The code doesn't currently support export of Drug, Polymer, and OtherEntity

+- The code exports `components` as parts of complexes, `members` as parts of the entity set and modified residues falling under `TranslationalModification` and `ReplacedResidue` as parts of modified proteins.
+  `candidates` for CandidateSet, and other types of modified residues are not being exported

 ### Prerequisites